 Our training programme can be summarised in this figure:

-Students will then start their first 6-week residential training, covering Earth Observation methods, data science, and climate science.
-This block will be based in the University of Edinburgh and cover the following six 1-week courses:
+Students will then start their first 4-week residential training, covering Earth Observation methods, data science, and climate science.
+This block will be based in the University of Edinburgh and cover the following four 1-week courses:

-The second 6-week residential training block will be held at the University of Leeds in the new year, with a one-week long oceanography course hosted at the National Oceanography Centre in Southampton.
+The second 4-week residential training block will be held at the University of Leeds usually in early spring, with a one-week long oceanography course hosted at the National Oceanography Centre in Southampton.
 The following modules will be covered:

 As in the first year, ongoing training will be provided within their institution on professional, career and other skills.

-The main training event in the third year is a 1 week residential course in ESA’s ESRIN facility near Rome, Italy.
-During this week students will present their research to ESA scientists and receive feedback, find out about the latest development with ESA satellites and data processing, and take part in a multi-day hackathon with ESA’s ‘Phi Lab’ team (who specialise in AI applications of satellite data).
+The main training event in the third year will be a visit to an ESA facility most relevant to the student’s area of interest and study.
+During this students will present their research to ESA scientists and receive feedback, find out about the latest development with ESA satellites and data processing.

 During the fourth year our students will be writing up and attending conferences, so little formal training takes place.
-There will be career and CV coaching sessions, sessions on finalising a thesis, and a 2-day residential course on Entrepreneurship and Intellectual Property hosted by the commercialisation teams from the Universities of Edinburgh and Leeds, with sessions led by CEOs from several companies from within the SENSE consortium.
+We will aim to provide career and CV coaching sessions, sessions on finalising a thesis, and a training on Entrepreneurship and Intellectual Property hosted by the commercialisation teams from the Universities of Edinburgh and Leeds.

 Most of our students will do a 3 month placement in their 2nd or 3rd year – see placements page for details.